Truso Gorge: Settlements

 In 1771, the Baltic German explorer Johann Anton Güldenstädt calls Truso gorge by the names of Tirsau and Truso, and noted that 13 villages were located in it, while the gorge itself was controlled by the Georgian princely family of Aragvis Eristavi under the Georgian Kingdom.
-Truso Gorge was home to 19 villages ethnic, however, as a result of the Ossetian war and the Russo-Georgian War, most of these villages are abandoned, with only 29 people living in the Gorge, and most of those are only seasonally.
+Truso Gorge was home to 19 villages ethnic, however, as a result of the South Ossetia war (1991-1992) and the Russo-Georgian War, most of these villages are abandoned, with only 29 people living in the Gorge, and most of those are only seasonally.
 Prior to these conflicts the region had a significant Ossetian minority, with 65 Ossetian families living there, as well as Assianist shrines.